baqar-abbas/Hello_World_Microverse/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder: git clone <project repository link>

 <!--
 Example commands: